isakb/soundcloud-playlists/README.md

 Tech used
 =========
 - Soundcloud's JS SDK.
-- JavaScript, HTML5, CSS3.
+- JavaScript, Coco, HTML5, CSS3.
 - Backbone.js for the bulk of the app.
 - Backbone.Localstorage for storing playlists in the browser.
 - HTML5 boilerplate's CSS.
 - RequireJS (http://requirejs.org/) is used for dependency management.
 - Node.js (for dev. scripts and dev. server).
 - Rackspace Cloud Files for hosting.
+- Travis CI for testing.

 TODO
 ====

-- Make it possible to undo actions.
-- Make more unit tests.
+- Make a LiveScript version.
+- Update the temporary demo which is not the newest version.

 Known issues
 ============

 - The range input (for seeking) will not work in all browsers (e.g. Firefox).
-- There are very few unit tests.
+- There are few unit tests.